randyzingle/tools/kub/services/docs/kubernetes.md

 Events:                <none>
 ```
 The above creates a storage class (**ebs-gp2-ext4**) that we can use to provision EBS volumes.
 We've configured the StorageClass with the following:
-- volumeBindingMode: WaitForFirstConsumer (volumes are not provisioned until a pod makes a persistent volume claim, allowed values Immediate, WaitForFirstConsumer)
+- volumeBindingMode: WaitForFirstConsumer (volumes are not provisioned until a pod makes a persistent volume claim, allowed values: Immediate, WaitForFirstConsumer)
 - reclaimPolicy: Delete (allowed values: Retain=retain volume when Persistent Volume Claim (PVC) is deleted, Delete=delete volume when PVC is deleted)
 - type: gp2 (EBS volume type: can be io1, gp2, sc1, st1, standard)
 - fsType: ext4 (File system type that will be formatted during volume creation: can be xfs, ext2, ext3, ext4)